ubccsss/ubccsss.org/content/events/2024-10-14-espressots-open-shop-workshop.md

 ---
 # The title of the event
-title: EspressoTS Open Shop Workshop
+title: EspressoTS Open Source Workshop
 # Publishing date when the event appears, not the date of the event.
 date: 2024-10-14
 # Tags that apply to the event